EPCCed/2020-12-14-archer2-developers-online/_episodes/05-debug-profile.md

 - "Know where to get further help."
 keypoints:
 - "The main debugging tool on ARCHER2 is *gdb4hpc*"
-- "The main profiling tool on ARCHER2 is *CrayPAT*"
+- "The main profiling tool on ARCHER2 is *CrayPat*"
 ---

 ARCHER2 has a range of debugging and profiling software available.
 In this section we provide a brief